The first app

 To start a basic Kivy application, there are two things you need:

-class - A root
+• A root Widget

 from kivy.app import App